CodePhoenixOrg/ephect/README.md

 ## Notes

 **Ephect framework** is in work in progress stage.
 This means that there's a lot to do.
 Breaking changes are yet to come.

-<sup>1</sup> by *today* it's meant that Ephect follows the ReactJS paradigm as it is in 2021.
-Future ReactJS changes may not be taken in account in **Ephect framework**.

 Happy coding again! :)